 While it might be tempting to consider time away from the studio as downtime, you need it in order to be creative.
 It contributes to your productivity in the studio and is every bit as necessary to your work as the hands-on making part.
 With your well of inspiration full, you can return to the studio and get back to work.
 Because that's what you do.

 Without the Art, You Are Not an Artist

+There is no such thing as a successful artist without the art.
 If you don’t put hours in the studio, all you have is just a bunch of good ideas.
-Or, worse, you have zero ideas because you’re not focused on the work.
+Or, more likely, you have zero ideas because you’re not focused on the work.